This post is a guide to things to do in Los Angeles during the Christmas holiday season, all updated for 2023.

 Tree Lightings in Los Angeles and Nearby

 There are several public tree light ceremonies in Los Angeles, but the annual Tree Lighting at Union Station is one not to miss.

-The South Patio of this historic station is turned into a winter wonderland, featuring thousands of sparkling holiday and a Christmas tree beautifully decorated.
+The South Patio of this historic station is turned into a winter wonderland, featuring thousands of sparkling holidays and a Christmas tree beautifully decorated.

-If they bring back everything from years past, there will be special musical performances, a "cocoa bar” with Elftenders, a kids zone with games and craft zone for kids to decorate gingerbread houses.
+If they bring back everything from years past, there will be special musical performances, a "cocoa bar” with Elftenders, a kids zone with games, and a craft zone for kids to decorate gingerbread houses.